jeffreycao1998/Interview-Scheduler/README.md

 ## Testing

 Testing is an important part of any app.
 Interview scheduler uses two different testing librariers, Jest and Cypress.
-Jest was used mainly to perform integration tests while Cypress was used for end to end tests.
+Jest was used mainly to perform integration tests while Cypress was used for end to end testing.

 ## Tech Used